privacy-scaling-explorations/maci/README.md

   abstraction.
 - `cli`: A command-line interface with which one can deploy and interact with an instance of MACI.
-- `integrationTests`: Integration tests which uses the command-line interface to perform end-to-end tests.
+- `integrationTests`: Integration tests which use the command-line interface to perform end-to-end tests.

 ### Testing